What was the Berlin Wall, and why was the fall of the wall so exciting – not only for Germans but for people around the world?

 When the news reached the West German parliament in Bonn, politicians debated for a while, then spontaneously started singing the national anthem.

 And it wasn’t just in Berlin!
-The East Germans flooded the borders, in their ‘Trabant’ and ‘Wartburg’ cars – the only ones available to buy in communist GDR (and only when you were willing to wait more that TEN YEARS!)
+The East Germans flooded the borders, in their ‘Trabant’ and ‘Wartburg’ cars – the only ones available to buy in communist GDR (and only when you were willing to wait more than TEN YEARS!)

 After the Fall of the Berlin Wall